hamishgibbs/lifegraph-take-1/README.md

 - run the compute snippets against the generated data and check for failure x
 - if no failure - this snippet will still work with current schema x
-- run automated test where keys are either singular or multiple
+- run automated test where keys are either singular or multiple x

 - Audit for shadowed inherited properties
 - Audit for duplicated entity IDs

 - figure out how to package this and use in any project directory

 #### 30-03-2022
 Zaifen family tree & email templates x